FrickTobias/BLR/README.md

 This will install blr in such a way that you can still modify the source code and get any changes immediately without re-installing.

+#### 2.1 Linux users (not macOS)

+To enable DeepVariant, install it separately to your environment.

+    conda activate blr
+    blr install deepvariant

+This will enable the `variant_caller: deepvariant` option in the analysis config file.

 ### 3. Updating

 Change working directory to your blr git folder and update.

     cd path/to/BLR
     git pull

 ## Old version